 Questions Everyone Should Ask Before Renting an Apartment

-UM Housing understands that many UM students will be living in the surrounding areas of the University.
+UMB Housing understands that many UMB students will be living in the surrounding areas of the University.
 Please use these guidelines before you commit yourself to signing a lease with any Management Company or individual renting housing:

 Fees and Deposits